imsarahkhan/Group_3_Travel-Agency-Management-System/README.md

 ### Installation

-Complete instructions regarding installation of this project can be found here: [User Documentation](https://github.com/imsarahkhan/Group_3_Travel-Agency-Management-System/wiki/User-Documentation)
+Complete instructions regarding installation of Travel Agency Management System can be found here: [User Documentation](https://github.com/imsarahkhan/Group_3_Travel-Agency-Management-System/wiki/User-Documentation)

 ### Compile and Build Instructions
+The instructions below have been verified to work on Windows using Cygwin and gcc

+* `Makefile` (default) Will build the application and run the application.
+*

 ### Run Application

+* To run the application after installation, execute the application in the `cmake-build-debug` directory with  the command `Project_Program.exe`.

-### Test Application
+### Test

 ## Documentation